Stability Conditions and Maximal Green Sequences in Abelian Categories: Paths in the wall and chamber structure

 \begin{defi}\cite[Definition 1.1]{Ki} Let $\theta$ be a vector of $\mathbb{R}^n$ and $M$ be an object in $\A$.
 Then $M$ is called \textit{$\theta$-stable} (or \textit{$\theta$-semistable}) if $\langle \theta, [M]\rangle=0$ and $\langle \theta, [L]\rangle<0$ ($\langle \theta, [L]\rangle\leq 0$, respectively) for every proper subobject $L$ of $M$. \end{defi}

-The definition \ref{stability} of King's stability condition allows two points of view: either one fixes a vector $\theta$ and studies the category of $\theta$-semistable objects, or one fixes an object $M$ and studies the vectors $\theta$ turning $M$ $\theta$-semistable.
-The wall and chamber structure of $\A$ is defined taking the second point of view:
+One can see Definition \ref{stability} as a forking path: either one fixes a vector $\theta$ and studies the category of $\theta$-semistable objects, or one fixes an object $M$ and studies the vectors $\theta$ turning $M$ $\theta$-semistable.
+The wall and chamber structure of $\A$ is defined taking the second option.

 \begin{defi} The \textit{stability space} of an object $M$ of $\A$ is Moreover the stability space $\mathfrak{D}(M)$ of $M$ is said to be a \textit{wall} when $\mathfrak{D}(M)$ has codimension one.
 In this case we say that $\mathfrak{D}(M)$ is the wall defined by $M$. \end{defi}